core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ~~~~~~~~~~~~~~~~~
 {: #fig-non-combined title="EDHOC and OSCORE run sequentially.
 The optional message_4 is included in this example, without which that message needs no payload." artwork-align="center"}

-As shown in {{fig-non-combined}}, this purely-sequential flow where EDHOC is run first and then OSCORE is used takes three round trips to complete.
+As shown in {{fig-non-combined}}, this sequential flow where EDHOC is run first and then OSCORE is used takes three round trips to complete.

 {{edhoc-in-oscore}} defines an optimization for combining EDHOC with the first OSCORE transaction.
 This reduces the number of round trips required to set up an OSCORE Security Context and to complete an OSCORE transaction using that Security Context.